Manabender/Genealogy-UI-Project/README.md

 # Genealogy-UI-Project
 A Bizhawk Lua script for improving Fire Emblem: Genealogy of the Holy War by adding modern UI elements.

+# What this script does
+The Genealogy UI Project was created in order to add modern information display improvements to a game that predates them.
+These improvements are heavily inspired by Fire Emblem Engage, and should be a very welcome aid to anyone looking to explore Fire Emblem history after being introduced to the series by recent entries.
+Specifically, this script implements the following:

+- On-hover unit stat display.
+Just by placing your cursor on a unit, you can see it's Attack, Hit, Avoid, Defense, Movement, equipped weapon, and much more -- just like in Engage.
+- Improved combat forecast.
+The concept of a combat forecast was still in its infancy in this game's day.
+Whenever you go to attack a unit, you'll see a much better forecast with more information and calculated values -- very similar to Engage.
+- Health bars.
+Every unit's relative health is shown by a small green bar at their feet.
+- And maybe more to come?

+This script was specifically designed to only include quality-of-life improvements.
+No part of it alters the gameplay or the game's natural difficulty in any way.
+No information is displayed that can't already be seen elsewhere in the game (or, in some cases, calculated yourself).
+Game memory is only ever read, never written to.

 # What you will need
 - Bizhawk v2.9.1.
 Other versions may or may not work, even later versions.
 - A legally-obtained ROM file of Fire Emblem - Seisen no Keifu.
 (The author does not condone piracy.
 Please obtain your copy legally.)